Everest Panorama Trek

 - A day in Namche Bazaar with a hike to the best Everest viewpoint

-This easy Nepal trek in the foothills of Mount Everest starts with an easy stroll on the rim of the Kathmandu Valley, where we gain a first distant view of Everest.
-A short flight then takes us up into the Khumbu, a region of high peaks and valleys in the shadow of the world's greatest peak.
-Here, our relaxed week of trekking allows us to experience the unrivalled mountain scenery of the Khumbu, including the classic view of Mount Everest and Ama Dablam from Thyangboche Monastery.
-Visiting a succession of Sherpa villages, including Namche Bazaar and the charming and quite remote village of Thame, the popular myth of 'Shangri La' will seem all-too-real.
-On our return to Kathmandu, there is the option of taking an early morning 'Everest Flight' for a dramatic finale.
+This easy Nepal trekking holiday, in the foothills of Mount Everest, begins with the short flight to Lukla, gateway to the Khumbu.
+Here, accompanied by our cheerful Sherpa team, we start our trek into a region of high valleys and remote settlements, overshadowed by some of the world's greatest peak.
+During 8 days of trekking, we can experience the unrivalled mountain scenery of the Khumbu, including the classic view of Mount Everest and Ama Dablam from Thyangboche Monastery.
+Visiting a succession of Sherpa villages, including the Sherpa capital of Namche Bazaar, the popular myth of 'Shangri La' will seem all-too-real.
+On our return to Kathmandu, we have a free daya and a city tour, with the option of taking an early morning 'Everest Flight' for a dramatic finale.
 Suitable for any weekend hillwalker, this short trek offers an excellent introduction to the delights of trekking in the Himalayas, including those all-important views of Mount Everest.

 Is this holiday for you?